This post may contain affiliate links. See our affiliate disclaimer here.

 Campgrounds

 The first thing that comes to mind when RVing in France might be staying in traditional campgrounds.
-Similar to an RV park or campground in the States, here you’ll find electricity, water, and sewer hookups as well as amenities like a bathhouse, playground, and laundry.
+Similar to an RV park or campground in the States, here you’ll find electricity, water, and sewer hookups, as well as amenities like a bathhouse, playground, and laundry.
 RVing with a baby and a toddler, we spent a lot more nights than we thought we would in campgrounds doing laundry while the kids played.

-Generally, your campsite is very simple compared to States, so don’t expect too much.
-But what the sites lack in niceness, the campground makes up for with fresh baked goods.
-Oh yes, you can smell the croissants and pan au chocolat from your campsite.
-Heath swears the best pastries of the month were at a small campground in Lourdes, France just outside Pyrenees National Park.
-We stayed there for three nights for “the proximity to the national park” but Heath isn’t fooling anyone.
+Oh yes!
+You can smell the croissants and pan au chocolat baking from your campsite.
+All that butter and sugar wafts through the campground like freshly cooked bacon does in America.
+Heath swears the best pastries of the month were at a small campground in Lourdes, France, just outside Pyrenees National Park.
+We stayed there for three nights for “the proximity to the national park,” but Heath isn’t fooling anyone.
 It was the croissants.

 Aires

-And lastly, aires.
-Yes, those rest stops that I mentioned finding off the toll roads?
-Many of them offer overnight camping.
 We didn’t actually stay overnight at any aires during our trip, but we spent many afternoons dumping tanks, letting the kids play, and grabbing food.
-Which brings me to one other key part of RVing in France…
+This brings me to one other key part of RVing in France.

 RV Services